uwgraphics/relaxed_ik_core/README.md

     - 1 info file <sawyer_info.yaml> in the *info_files* folder
     - 1 joint state function file <sawyer_joint_state_define> in the *joint_state_define_functions* folder
     - 1 urdf file <sawyer.urdf> in the *urdfs* folder.
-1. Look at <settings.yaml> in the *config* folder and follow the information there to customize the parameters.
-Note that you don't need to recompile *relaxed_ik_core* every time you change the parameters in <settings.yaml>.
+1. Select the robot you want to work with by typing the corresponding info file name of the robot (e.g. "sawyer_info.yaml") into <config/loaded_robot>.
+Note that you don't need to recompile *relaxed_ik_core* every time you change the robot name.
 1. Compile this repo:
     ```bash
     cargo build